microsoft/pxt-arcade/docs/developer.md

 MakeCode also supports "extensions" (libraries or packages) in projects, so it's possible to split your project into multiple repositories or libraries.
 Find more information [here](https://makecode.com/extensions).

+## Game Loop, Physics, and Rendering

+Documentation on the core game loop, physics system, and rendering can be found [here](/developer/game-loop).

 ## Music and Art

 Documentation on how to import and use images in Arcade can be found [here](/developer/images).